HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 # Acknowledgement

-First of all, I would like to thank Professor Hao for giving me a lot of support through such an unrealistic dissertation project that does not look like a very formal research.
+First of all, I would like to thank Dr. Hao for his support.
+I thought this was an informal Dissertation Project at first, but Dr. Hao gave me a lot of support to turn my very immature proposal into a very mature Dissertation Project.

 Secondly, I am very grateful to the wxhelper's author and its community.
 The author does not only provide a public method to make a WeChat hook, but also gave me a selfless tutoring to resolve the big int issue.